mikkelme/MastersThesis/README.md

 - Observed that the rupture test was not fool proof.
 I will try to implement the only secure thing I can think off: Locate nearest neighbours to all atoms and check if these neighbours is nearby throughout the simulation.

+#### Week 49 (19/12 - 25/12) - Working from Pisa
+- Tested the rupture detection and found it insufficient for the drag phase.
+- I've then added coordination number, max velocity and finally MSD metrics to unravel this problem.
+Only the MSD (com yes ave yes) seems to be reliant in the drag phase.
+For the stretch phase all three methods was looking great.
+- I've run some testes on different system sizes (and therefore also slightly different cut on the boundaries) to verify that the rupture detection is stable
+- In the mean time I work on the data_generator_pipeline framework to make is ready to launch a lot of simulaitons in the early days of the new year hopefully.

 ## Things to remember